Cause for concern

 - More than 1,000 Kentuckians die each year from prescription drug overdoses

 - Kentucky's overdose death rate is the third-highest in the nation

 - One in five teens has admitted to using prescription pills non-medically

 Prescription drug abuse is the nation's fastest-growing drug problem.
-Data from the National Survey on Drug Use and Health shows that nearly one-third of people aged 12 and over who used drugs for the first time in 2009 began by using a prescription drug that wasn't prescribed to them.
+Data from the National Survey on Drug Use and Health shows that nearly one-third of people ages 12 and over who used drugs for the first time in 2009 began by using a prescription drug that wasn't prescribed to them.

 In Kentucky, more than 1,000 people die each year from the abuse of powerful painkillers like Oxycodone and Hydrocodone.
-Kentucky is the 4th most medicated state in the country according to Forbes Magazine and it has the nation's sixth-highest rate of prescription drug overdose deaths.
+Kentucky is the 4th most medicated state in the country according to Forbes Magazine.
 More Kentuckians are dying from overdoses than traffic accidents.

 Attorney General Conway is attacking the problem on numerous fronts.
 In 2009, he launched Kentucky's first and only statewide Prescription Drug Diversion Task Force to crack down on overprescribing physicians, prescription pill traffickers, pill mills and the pill pipeline between Kentucky and states like Florida.